Nin17/dxraylib/README.md

 #### Argument shapes & dimensions

 In xraylib_np arguments must be numpy arrays with ```ndim==1```, the output shape is the result of concatenating the input shapes.
-In jaxraylib, the output shape is still the result of concatenating the input shapes, but the requirement for 1d arguments is removed:
+In $\partial xraylib$, the output shape is still the result of concatenating the input shapes, but the requirement for 1d arguments is removed:

 ```python
 Z = np.atleast_2d(Z).astype(int)